A Link between Coding Theory and Cross-Validation with Applications: Combinatorial Analysis of the Null Distribution

-\begin{proposition} There exists a bijection between the set of orientations of a Johnson graph $\johnson(\tsetsize,\posc)$ and the set of $(\indset,\tsetsize,\posc)$-LPO equivalence classes of inducers for any $\indset$. \end{proposition} \begin{proof} The proof is straightforward as it only requires connecting the two points of view with each other.
-Let us consider an algorithm $\inducer$, a representative of a single $(\indset,\tsetsize,\posc)$-LPO equivalence class.
-The constraint (\ref{mainconstraint}) determines the direction of an arc between the vertices $\binseq$ and $(i\;j)\cdot\binseq$ in the Johnson graph $\johnson(\tsetsize,\posc)$, so that the arc point from $\binseq$ to $(i\;j)\cdot\binseq$ if $\inducer$ makes and erroneous LPO prediction for the pair $(i,j)$ with the labeling $\binseq$ and a correct one with $(i\;j)\cdot\binseq$.
-One LPO equivalence class by its definition determines all values of $\kernel_{\inducer}(\indset,\binseq,i,j)$, and since the Johnson graph's edges are between vertices differing only by a single transposition, the class is mapped to a Johnson graph orientation.
+Now we have the machinery for characterizing the possible outcomes of LPOCV. \begin{proposition} There exists a bijection between the set of orientations of a Johnson graph $\johnson(\tsetsize,\posc)$ and the set of $(\tsetsize,\posc)$-LPO equivalence classes of learning algorithms. \end{proposition} \begin{proof} The proof is straightforward as it only requires connecting the two points of view with each other.
+Let us consider an algorithm $\lalg$, a representative of a single $(\tsetsize,\posc)$-LPO equivalence class.
+The constraint (\ref{mainconstraint}) determines the direction of an arc between the vertices $\binseq$ and $(i\;j)\cdot\binseq$ in the Johnson graph $\johnson(\tsetsize,\posc)$, so that the arc points from $\binseq$ to $(i\;j)\cdot\binseq$ if $\lalg$ makes and erroneous LPO prediction for the pair $(i,j)$ with the labeling $\binseq$ and a correct one with $(i\;j)\cdot\binseq$.
+One LPO equivalence class by its definition determines all values of $\kernel_{\lalg}(\binseq,i,j)$, and since the Johnson graph's edges are between vertices differing only by a single transposition, the class is mapped to a Johnson graph orientation.
 If two equivalence classes differ for some $\binseq\in\cwwset(\tsetsize,\posc)$ and index pair $(i,j)$, then also the orientation of the corresponding arc differs, and hence the mapping from the classes to the orientations is ``one-to-one''.
-Moreover, the arc directions of an oriented Johnson graph determine the kernel values for all $\binseq\in\cwwset(\tsetsize,\posc)$ and index pairs $(i,j)$ according to the constraint (\ref{mainconstraint}), and hence the mapping is also ``onto''. \end{proof}
+Moreover, the arc directions of an oriented Johnson graph determine the values of $\kernel_{\lalg}(\binseq,i,j)$ for all $\binseq\in\cwwset(\tsetsize,\posc)$ and index pairs $(i,j)$ according to the constraint (\ref{mainconstraint}), and hence the mapping is also ``onto''. \end{proof}